markaren/Kine/README.md

 1. Download and extract binaries from https://github.com/microsoft/onnxruntime
 2. Add an ENV variable `ONNX_RUNTIME_DIR` pointing to the extracted folder.
 3. Add the shared library `onnxruntime.xx` to PATH.
+    - NOTE: On WIN11 there is likely a `onnxruntime.dll` in System32 folder that is loaded first - leading to issues.
+To avoid this manually copy the .dll into the projects binary directory.